 Make a plan and get it done – but do it in chunks.
 For many companies, developing a content strategy is daunting; they’re not sure it’s worth the investment to do the upfront work.
 So taking on such a project and adding the global dimension to it can have people running in the other direction.
 Part of this is because we try to do it all at once, during the redesign.
 I’m a fan of Lou Rosenfeld’s ‘redesigns must die’ approach: yes, there will be projects, but managing website changes should be part of an ongoing and daily maintenance plan, kind of like putting one foot in front of the other when you’re climbing a very steep hill.

 There’s more, of course – lots more.
-I spoke about this recently at the Content Strategy Forum in London.
+I spoke about this recently at the Content Strategy Forum in London (Note: I’ve updated this link so that it goes to my Confab Minneapolis presentation instead).
 Here’s my presentation.